March 1, 2026

 Decision System as an Underwriting Variable

-The funding gap between European and U.S. scaleups may partly reflect differences in capital markets.
-However, institutional investors underwrite more than technological potential.
+Institutional investors underwrite more than technological potential.
 They evaluate whether an organization’s decision logic can withstand the increased irreversibility associated with larger rounds.
-Governance maturity, mandate clarity, and decision reliability form part of the implicit risk assessment, even when not explicitly labeled as such.

 Canonical publication, 2026.